clanceyz/OSSetupScripts/README.md

 # About
-Scripts for setting up convenient utilities on new Operating Systems.
+Scripts for setting up convenient utilities and security features on new Operating Systems.

 # install
 * ubuntu